liwuqingxin/Avalonia.Css/README.md

 ## Scenarios

-Let's provide some examples to illustrate its use cases.
+Let's provide some examples to illustrate it.

-🌰 Imagine we have a standard UI control library, where the functionality of its internal controls depends on the structure within their templates.
-When we want to modify the visual styles of the entire control library, we usually need to rewrite all ControlTheme.
+🌰 Imagine we have a standard control library, where the functionality of its internal controls depends on the structure within their templates.
+If we want to modify the visual styles of the controls, we usually need to rewrite all ControlTheme.
 This means we have to mix control structure and visual styles, even rewriting resources.
 It's a painful process.

-Hence, the idea of Acss was born.
-Picture this: By adopting the Acss pattern, we extract the visual styles from the standard theme of the control library, retaining only the skeletal structure, i.e., ControlTemplate.
+Then the idea of Acss was born.
+Picture this: By adopting the Acss pattern, we extract the visual styles from the standard themes of the controls, retaining only the skeletal structure ControlTemplate.
 Any new visual library can be based on this standard themed structure, defining its own Acss library to achieve the desired visual styles.
 Creators of the visual library don't need to painfully copy existing ControlTheme code for modifications, they don't need to worry about whether the control structure is correct.
 They only need to adjust visual styles based on UI design!

 > Theme = UI Structure + Visual Styles